 DALLAS — Make sure to wake up with Greg Fields on Daybreak and watch Pete Delkus on WFAA News at 10 before bed to get the latest.

-Scroll down for the latest updates throughout the day.
+Scroll down for the latest updates from around North Texas as we move through the day.

 Latest weather conditions

 A Winter Storm Warning was issued for most of North Texas on Wednesday morning, including Dallas, Tarrant, Collin and Denton Counties.

 This will be an ice and sleet event for us, not a snow event.

 Accumulations of 0.10" to 0.20" of ice are possible between Wednesday and Thursday.

 Watch live radar: